 The rising popularity of debit cards, direct deposit and mobile banking has reduced the number of people writing paper checks.
 In years past, check writing was a major feature of personal finance, providing a safer alternative to cash, especially when a credit or debit card payment processor is not available.

 While writing checks has become a less prevalent payment method, it is still a widely accepted method of payment.
 Therefore, it's important that you know how to fill out a check.

 Writing Paper Checks

 The majority of personal checks are drawn against a checking account.
 Checking accounts allows convenient access to liquid funds to manage regularly occurring payments and expenses.
 Checks can also be drawn from savings accounts.

-A check is a draft that's payable on demand and drawn on a bank.
-Checks are useful instruments.
-The payor -- the person writing the check -- can restrict the payment to a specific person -- the payee -- and keep a record of the check as proof of payment.
+A check is a draft that's payable on demand and drawn on a bank account.
+The payor is the person writing the check.
+The payor can restrict the payment amount to the name of the person receiving the check, known as the payee, and keep a record of the check as proof of payment.

 Scribble a line after the cents towards the word “Dollars” printed on the check to fill in any extra space.
-If the amount is for something less than a dollar, such as a check for 50 cents, you can write “Only fifty cents” and cross out the remainder of the space on the line as well as the word “Dollars” on the check.
+If the amount is for something less than a dollar, such as a check for 50 cents, write “Only fifty cents” and cross out the remainder of the space on the line as well as the word “Dollars” on the check.